pastSeagull/kindle/README.md

 Kindle

-A simple web server to control lights and display weather and sensor data and control light.
+A simple web server to control lights and display weather and sensor data.

 ## Features